 Digestion and Teeth - What we have covered so far!!

-The breaking down of food by the teeth
+The stomach muscles contract breaking down food

-Further nutrients are absorbed in the l. intestine
+Further nutrients are absorbed through the walls

-Design and Technology - Making Naan Bread
+Design and Technology - Making Naan Bread (Research and Tasting)

 Tasting Sample Breads